easy sourdough pizza crust

 We really need to find a way to squeeze a day in between Saturday and Sunday, don’t you think?
-The girls and I drove into the city yesterday (okay, I drove, they read and watched TV in the backseat for the hundred mile trek).
-We spent a few hours at The Met with two of my best friends, and then took a long walk down to Bryant Park to visit so Kinokuniya so my girls could use gift cards from the holidays to buy some books.
+I drove into the city yesterday (okay, I drove, they read and watched TV in the backseat for the hundred mile trek).
+The day began spending a few hours at The Met with two of my best friends, and then Isabella, Virginia and I took a long walk down to Bryant Park to visit so Kinokuniya so my girls could use gift cards from the holidays to buy some books.

-It was a late night, a lot of driving for one day, but my energies feel a bit recharged in a way that’s only possible after spending time with friends who are like sisters.
+A lot of driving for one day, indeed—4 hours roundtrip but my energies feel a bit recharged in a way that’s only possible after spending time with friends who are like sisters.
 Now I’m plotting our menu for the week, and decided it was time to share my recipe for pizza dough made with starter instead of yeast for those of you also enjoying using sourdough starter.

 I used Clotilde’s method for converting this All-Purpose Dough recipe.
 We eat homemade pizza quite often (as witnessed by the all the recipes for pizza here).
 While this starter-based dough is perfectly acceptable to use after an overnight chill in the fridge, I prefer a longer fermented dough, so set reminders for myself to make my pizza dough two days in advance.